 - Microsoft Excel – for organizing and manipulating data.

-- Microsoft PowerPoint – for creation of presentations.
+- Microsoft PowerPoint – for creating presentations.

 - Microsoft Outlook – for managing emails, contact lists, and calendars.